CMagnac/CMagnac-first-blog/_posts/2022-11-12-back-to-basics-1.md

 ---
 layout: post
-title: Python basics
+title: Back to Python basics
 date: 2022-11-12 10:00:09 +0200
 categories: programming
+image: post_5.jpg
 caption: Image by jeekang on GitHub
-image: privateinvestocat.jpg
 ---
 Taking a one year break to learn on my own was a huge challenge.